Cinderblook/cinderblook.github.io/content/blog/Terraform-Azure-Serv-Deploy.md

   - Configure them to be a Primary Domain Controller, Replica Domain Controller, DHCP server, and Fileshare server
   - Automate intial setup of the 4 servers to accept Ansible configuration from a Linux VM in Azure created VIA the Terraform deployment

-**Check out all of the configuration files on [GitHub](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/Azure/Azure-Serv-Deploy) at the repository!**
+**Check out all of the configuration files on [GitHub (Azure-Serv-Deploy)](https://github.com/Cinderblook/tacklebox/tree/main/Terraform/Azure/Azure-Serv-Deploy) at the repository!**

 # Terraform
 Main role: Deploy the Virtual Machines, setup Network environment, and provide intial parameters for both Windows and Linux environments running in the cloud